mijndert/website/_posts/2020-12-22-publishing-blogposts-using-jekyll.markdown

 Like everything else about this website, the Rakefile to achieve this is also [available on GitHub](https://github.com/mijndert/website/blob/master/Rakefile).

-One tip though, make sure you include `show_drafts: false` in your configuration so drafts won't end up on the website anyway.
+Make sure you include `show_drafts: false` in your configuration so drafts won't end up on the website anyway.

 ## GitHub Pages